+Classic USPGA Outfits Over the Years - USPGA Championship

 Classic USPGA Outfits Over the Years

-The USPGA Championship is here, and it is taking place at Quail Hollow in North Carolina this year.
+The USPGA Championship takes place at Bellerive Country Club in St Louis, Missouri this year.

-Jimmy Walker defends the Wanamaker Trophy after edging past Jason Day at Baltusrol last year.
+Justin Thomas comes in as defending champion after winning his maiden major at Quail Hollow last time out.

 Here are some classic outfits we’ve seen down the years…